ArtArtArtArt/KMSVault/1EvergreenNotes/1% improvements gives 10% better results.md

 you do not need to be the best - you need to be willing to change

-**what about you changing the wring thing? psychology might help here**
+**what about you changing the wrong thing? psychology might help here**